 Trulli are unique architectural structures with conical roofs found only in southern Italy.
-Most of the trulli are found in the Puglia region near Alberobello and some have been modernized and turned into hotels or vacation apartments.
-Although rooms can be small, they have private bath and offer a hotel experience truly unique to southern Italy.
-The trulli zone of Alberbello is a UNESCO World Heritage Site.
+Most of the Trulli are found in the Puglia region near Alberobello and some have been modernized and turned into hotels or vacation apartments.
+Although rooms can be small, they have a private bath and offer a hotel experience truly unique to southern Italy.
+The Trulli zone of Alberobello is a UNESCO World Heritage Site.

 If you've ever dreamed of living like a king or queen, why not stay in a castle hotel or vacation apartment?
 Castle hotels are often romantic or luxurious and have great views over the surrounding countryside.
 Most castle hotels are in central or northern Italy.
 The selection includes castles in Tuscany, Umbria, Lazio, Piedmont, and Emilia Romagna.

 The Etruscan Chocohotel bills itself as the first hotel in the world dedicated to chocolate.
 Chocolate features include a restaurant with a Choco-Menu, a choco store, and three floors of chocolate themed rooms (the Milk Chocolate Floor, the Gianduja Floor, and the Dark Chocolate Floor).
 There's also an Etruscan theme with Etruscan inspired frescoes decorating the rooms.
 Another hotel feature is a panoramic terrace with swimming pool (not filled with chocolate).
 Etruscan Chocohotel is found in Perugia, a lively walled hill town with Etruscan roots in Umbria.